-3.18 Mass and Weight
+3.17 Mass and Weight

-Mass in the structure is represented by the mass of the structural elements and by lumped mass elements.
+Mass in the structure is represented by the mass of the structural elements and mass properties applied to nodes.
 Weight is the effect of gravity on this mass.
 Mass is the key aspect for dynamic analysis while weight is key for static loads.